 We maintain a focused menu that is designed to present an attractive, quality offering to customers, while minimizing order errors, and expediting the order taking and food preparation processes.
 Our basic menu has three choices for pizza products: pizza type, pizza size and pizza toppings.
-Most of our stores carry two or three sizes of Traditional Hand-Tossed, Ultimate Deep Dish, Brooklyn Style and Crunchy Thin Crust pizza.
-During 2008, we added the new Domino's Oven Baked Sandwiches to our menu that are available in four main varieties.
-Our typical store also offers buffalo wings, Domino's Buffalo Chicken Kickers®, bread sticks, cheesy bread, Cinna Stix® and Coca-Cola® soft drink products.
-We also occasionally offer other products on a promotional basis.
+Most of our stores carry two or three sizes of Traditional Hand-Tossed, Pan, Brooklyn Style and Crunchy Thin Crust pizza.
+Our typical store also offers Domino's American Legends® pizzas, Domino's Oven Baked Sandwiches, Domino's Bread Bowl PastaTM, buffalo wings, Domino's Buffalo Chicken Kickers®, bread sticks, cheesy bread, Cinna Stix®, Chocolate Lava Crunch Cakes and Coca-Cola® soft drink products.
+We also occasionally offer other products on a promotional or a regional basis, such as salads.
 We believe that our focused menu creates a strong identity among consumers, improves operating efficiency and maintains food quality and consistency.